 Spirit Plant Medicine Conference

 Finding others who are interested in psychedelics and consciousness can be a daunting task.
 Our society doesn’t typically support us to explore these ideas openly with others.
 Though most people may be interested to hear about our experiences or ideas, they shun away from sharing their own stories.
-It’s a bit easier to talk about the spirit and plant medicines when you are around like-minded individuals.
+It’s a bit easier to talk about the spirit and plant medicines when you are around like-minded individuals and is why the Spirit Plant Medicine Conference is a great option for those who are looking to connect to others who see plants and fungi as a medicine that can help heal the planet.

 Take part in one of the most informative conferences of the year